UtrechtUniversity/yoda/docs/design/yoda-moai.md

 *python -> yoda.py*
 The  script reads all yoda-metadata.xml files that have been published and are placed in a specific folder.
 After processing it puts the found content into the MOAI SQLITE database.

+*Collection name as metadata for a dataset*
+A collection name defines an umbrella for different datasets to belong togehter.
+It
+By exposing collection names through MOAI, it us possible for a harvester to draw conclusions regarding datasets from the same data supplier about datasets that belong together.
+Thus, multple datasets can setup a collection having the same 'purpose'.
+The nature of this purpose can be defined by the researchers/datamanagers themselves.

+In theory, equivalent collection names can exist over multiple YoDa instances.
+Even within the same YoDa instance.
+No validation is performed by YoDa software itself.
+So there is nog formal safeguarding/protection of the content of collection name.
+Harvesters should be (made) aware of that.
+Initially they should combine collections endpoint/collection

 select * from sets;
 select * from records;